kevintpeng/Learn-Something-Every-Day/Books/2012 Resilient Distributed Datasets.md

 ### RDD Abstraction
 An RDD is a read-only partitioned collection of records
+- partitions are used to cluster similar data together, for read optimization
 - only created using deterministic operations (transformations) on data in stable storage or on data in other RDDs
   - map, filter, join
 - RDDs don't have to be materialized (for ex. in memory) at all times, as long as they can be deterministicly recomputed from other datasets, to recompute its partitions